 2. Incorporating speech interfaces

 With the integration of voice recognition, businesses have the chance to provide seamless communication in the text or speech that each client prefers.
+Additionally, incorporating the WhatsApp Business API can further enhance this communication, allowing businesses to engage with their customers through WhatsApp’s popular messaging platform, making interactions even more convenient and accessible.

 3. Implementation of Prescriptive AI